...

 SOURCE

 Numerous presentations, especially business idea pitching, hardly lead to immediate sales.
-In such a case, ending with a presentation thank you and contact information isn’t enough.
+In such a case, ending with a presentation, thank you, and contact information isn’t enough.

 Elements of a Good Thank You Letter

 You do not require a soothsayer to tell you that people do not read every letter.
-So how do you beat the odds and make your message worthwhile?
+So, how do you beat the odds and make your message worthwhile?
 Here are some elements you can include to that effect.

 A Strong Subject Line